austriacodes/ruby/README.md

 ## News

+Mar/2020 - Gerald Bauer has put together a new `rubynews` tool that lets you [browse ruby project news and personal blogs week by week on the command line](https://github.com/planetruby/planet).
+36 channels, 1464 items and counting.

-Feb/2020 - Gerald Bauer has put together a new `News` module that offers easy to (re)use "porcelain" helpers / methods that hide the "plumbing" of the pluto machinery for [building your own newsreader or newsfeeds in minutes](https://github.com/feedreader/pluto/tree/master/pluto-news) in two easy steps, that is, `News.subscribe` and `News.update`.
+Feb/2020 - Gerald Bauer has put together a new `News` module that offers easy to (re)use "porcelain" helpers / methods that hide the "plumbing" of the pluto machinery for [building your own newsreader or newsfeeds in minutes](https://github.com/feedreader/news.rb) in two easy steps, that is, `News.subscribe` and `News.update`.

 Jan/2020 - Gerald Bauer has updated the [Ruby Conferences & Camps in 2020 - What's Upcoming?](http://planetruby.github.io/calendar/2020)
 page.
 Bonus: Try the [rubyconf command line tool](https://github.com/textkit/whatson) packaged up in the whatson gem -